kimvc7/Robustness/README.md

 python3 main.py --run=test --experiment_name=vision --experiment_id=<experiment_id> --gpu_id=0
 python3 main.py --run=test_bound --experiment_name=vision --experiment_id=<experiment_id> --gpu_id=0
 ```
-where 'experiment_id' corresponds to the number of the experiment and 'gpu_id' indicates the ID of the GPUs to run the jon (the current version of the code does not support multi-GPU).
+where `experiment_id` corresponds to the number of the experiment and `gpu_id` indicates the ID of the GPUs to run use
+(the current version of the code does not support multi-GPU).
-To run the UCI experiment just replace 'vision' by 'uci_all'.
+To run the UCI experiment just replace `vision` by `uci_all`.